jupyter-naas/docs/site/docs/scale/platform-comparisons/overview.md

 sidebar_position: 1
 ---

-# Building your Data & AI Platform
+# Building Your Data & AI Platform Stack

-When building a comprehensive Data & AI Platform Stack, organizations need to understand how different platforms compare and integrate.
+When building your Data & AI Platform, organizations need to understand how different platforms compare and integrate.
 Naas can serve as either a standalone AI-native platform OR as an intelligent layer that enhances existing data infrastructure.

 This guide helps you evaluate:
 - **Head-to-head comparisons** between platforms for specific capabilities
-- **Integration opportunities** to build a best-of-breed stack
+- **Integration opportunities** to build a best-of-breed platform
 - **Migration strategies** from existing platforms to AI-native approaches
 - **Hybrid architectures** that combine multiple platforms strategically

-## Platform Stack Strategies
+## Platform Strategies

 ### Option 1: Standalone AI-Native Platform
 **When to choose**: Starting fresh, AI-first strategy, full control over architecture